All Episodes

 It's fascinating to see.

-And we're not going to let go of this because this is it's funny, but it's also very crucially important.
+And we're not going to let go of this because this is funny, but it's also very crucially important.

 This Black Lives Matter movement is part of the left wing that is distorting cultural situations in this country and affixing blame to people that have no blame whatsoever with the decay.